Wednesday, April 01, 2009

 Step two: The listing agreement you sign should be for a period of 90-180 days maximum.
 You also need the right to "fire" any agent you hire.
 I suggest this is written into any listing agreement you are about to sign.
 "Seller may cancel this listing at any time prior to acceptance of an offer"

 Step three: You must have a high quality virtual tour, single property website and multiple photos.
 A good agent will provide these at their cost.
-Today 80% of buyers start their home search online.
+Today close to 90% of buyers start their home search online.
 These tools will be the first impression prospective buyers have of your home.

 Step four: Be wary of fantastic "marketing plans" with magazine ads, newspaper ads, flyers, open houses and post cards.
 These advertising mediums are all great... for the real estate office!
 You want an agent that is honest about the real benefits of advertising.
 The MLS ( multiple listing service), price, condition of the home and web exposure are what really sell property.